Fierce California winds fan fires, topple trees and trucks

 South of San Francisco, the state’s firefighting agency said it responded to 13 vegetation fires in San Mateo and Santa Cruz counties in 12 hours, and isolated evacuations were ordered for a total of 120 homes near two of them.

-The fires ranged in size from 5 to 14 acres (2-5.6 hectares) by midday and two were within the area burned by last year’s CZU Lightning Complex inferno.
+The fires were small, with the largest no more than a couple dozen acres, and by nightfall were “creeping” rather than racing, according to state fire website descriptions.
+Two were within the area burned by last year’s CZU Lightning Complex inferno.

 “Fires within the CZU Lightning Complex burn area were regenerated by high winds,” the local unit of the California Department of Forestry and Fire Protection tweeted.